Adam Milstein (Hebrew: אדם מילשטיין; born 1952) is an Israeli–American investor. He is a managing partner at Hager Pacific Properties.

 Milstein and his wife, Gila, founded the Adam and Gila Milstein Family Foundation in 2000.
 The organization sponsors education of students and young professionals to identify with their Jewish roots and gain knowledge to advocate for the State of Israel and the Jewish people.[citation needed]

-Milstein co-founded the Israeli American Council in 2007 and was named chairman of the group in 2015, serving until 2019.[7][8][9][10]
+Milstein co-founded the Israeli American Council in 2007 and was named chairman of the group in 2015.[8][9][10]
 He sits on the boards of StandWithUs and Hasbara Fellowships.[11]
 He previously served on the boards of Israel on Campus Coalition, Jewish Funders Network, and the American Israel Public Affairs Committee (AIPAC) National Council.[12]
 He joined Sheldon Adelson and Haim Saban in June 2015 to organize the inaugural Campus Maccabees summit, which opposes Boycott, Divestment and Sanctions (BDS) groups and activities on college campuses in the United States.[13]
 He strongly opposes the BDS movement, and has had several opinion pieces published on the subject.[14][15]

 Personal life